Burma Inc. — three decades of Burmese hospitality in the Bay Area

 2020

-A smaller-format restaurant opens in Oakland, built around quick meals, takeaway, and everyday staples from the kitchen.
+Burma Bites, a smaller restaurant format opens in Oakland, built around quick meals, takeaway, and everyday staples from the kitchen.

 8. Teakwood opens, 2023